 — W. Alexander

 Ever since I was a child, I had a mind for the arts.
+My father felt it was a weakness and a rejection of his hard earned values: it was not.
 In high school and college, I recall fond memories of performances in theatre.
-Not as some might expect, my successful boxing career; something I did to please my father and other toxic masculine traits.
+Not as some might expect, my semi-successful boxing career; something I did to please my father and other toxic masculine traits.
+But even in that, I outworked all I could, and got quite good.
 I always felt who I truly was must be second in order to be accepted.
-Therefore, I spent my entire twenty’s pursuing the life everyone else wanted.
-If I got the big house, nice car, hot wife, etcetera, I’ll be loved then, right?
+Therefore, I spent my entire twenties, pursuing the life everyone else wanted.
+If I got the big house, nice car, hot wife, 100k saved, etcetera, I’ll be loved then, right?
 Turns out, the philosophers were right all along.
 There can be no happiness in achieving someone else’s dream.
+“Either way you decide to live, true to yourself or wear a mask, you will be criticized.
+You might as well be criticized for what you are, than what you are not”- Grandpa.

-Despite this revelation, being your true self is to be condemned a black sheep.
-A frustrating character in your greater family’s drama.
+Despite this revelation, being your true self is to often be condemned a black sheep.
+A frustrating character in your family’s drama.
 They don’t get it and despite their honest efforts to understand, I realize they never will.
 How can they?
-They are predisposed to think a certain way, according to their own triumphs and failures throughout life.
+They are predisposed to think a certain way, according to their own triumphs and failures throughout life (we all are).
 A person who sees life as black and white, will struggle to see life through more flexible patterns.
 For me, life is a twisted construct of contradictions, exceptions, and explanations.
+It often-takes a few strong drinks to sort them out.
 Think Van Gogh’s, Starry Night.
-My family is realism.
-Even this metaphor, which to the creative is like two+two=four would confuse them.
-For to them life is a linear set of actions and achievements.
-To me life is fleeting moments of arbitrary events.
+My closest influencers are realism.
+Even this metaphor, which to the creative is like two+two=four, might confuse other styles of thinking.
+To them life is a linear set of actions and achievements.
+I have seen a lot of death, friends get locked up for years, and addiction take over a few persons, I once thought destined to lead this world.
+So, to me life is a fleeting moment.
 Focus on things that matter.
-Of course I want to make them happy, but I cannot on their terms and I need to be okay with that.
+Of course I want to make everyone happy, but I cannot on their terms and I need to be okay with that.

 Often when I write prose or poetry, I write to them.
 As if my work is in constant need to defend itself.
-My characters are always in conflict with their influencers.
-They are always misunderstood and feeling rejected.
-Not because their influencers (often family) is openly hostile, but because of a myriad of micro-aggressions.
+My characters are always in conflict with their influencers (mainly male figures).
+My characters are always misunderstood and feeling rejected.
+Not because their influencers are openly hostile, but because of a myriad of micro-aggressions.
 I grew up in an abusive home, underneath an alcoholic patriarch.
 From grade school to college I was bullied at school and beaten at home.
 So I struggle with feelings of unworthiness and other’s disapproval has real consequences for me.
-When I was in school, if someone didn’t like me, they beat me up and often.
-This developed into a tendency to pacify and seek approval for my own survival.
+This ultimately developed into a tendency to pacify and seek approval for my own survival.
 In adulthood this manifests itself in seeking approval through accomplishment and assimilation.
 But I have to find a way through life that puts me first for once.
 I am worthy of what I want.
+Even if it looks like a pipe-dream.
 These pulling forces plunged me into a deep depression nearly a year ago.
-But not all is lost.
-I have begun to do me as I please.
+But I have walked through that valley of the shadow-of -death.
 Displeasing my family still bothers, hurts, and stifles me.
 Yet, I manage to keep moving forward.

 “I am worthy of what I want”